 The Foundation 2 children also visited the Crich Tramway Museum.
 They listened to stories in the woods and compared the old trams with the ones that run in Nottingham.

-Key Stage 1 – Celebrations, Traditional Tales, The Great Fire of London and How Does Your Garden Grow
+Key Stage 1 – Celebrations, Traditional Tales, The Great Fire of London, How Does Your Garden Grow and Island Detectives

 This half-term the children have enjoyed learning about The Great Fire of London.
 They started the term with a drama workshop to introduce the topic.
 They had a great time and got to dress up and play an active role in the story.
 They then conducted their own research to find out more about The Great Fire and London in 1666 – presenting the information on posters to the class.